ariel-frischer/claude-clean/scripts/README.md

 # Release Scripts

-Scripts for building and releasing claude-clean-output binaries.
+Scripts for building and releasing cclean binaries.

 ## Usage